1978 Finnish Air Force DC-3 crash: Aircraft

-The aircraft destroyed, with Finnish Air Force serial number DO-10, was originally a Douglas C-47A-1-DK transport aircraft, USAAF serial number 42-92268.
+The aircraft involved, with Finnish Air Force serial number DO-10, was originally a Douglas C-47A-1-DK transport aircraft, USAAF serial number 42-92268.
 Built by the Douglas Aircraft Corporation in Oklahoma City in 1943, it initially served in the CBI theatre in World War II, and was transferred to the RAF in January 1944 with serial number FL626.
 Aero purchased the aircraft in September 1955, and it was converted into a cargo plane in 1961.
 It was sold to the Finnish Air Force in 1970 and served as a paratrooper transport plane.
 It also participated in filming the motion picture A Bridge Too Far in 1976.

 Investigation

 The primary cause of the accident was found to be mechanical failure resulting from a fatigue breakdown in one of the cylinders of the right-side engine, which resulted in cracking of an exhaust valve.
 The airplane had been maintained and was checked the previous day, but the crack would only have been visible by partially disassembling the engine.

 There was no flight recorder on board so no technical investigation of the pilots' actions could be made, but the official investigation determined that the pilot had likely turned too steeply because it should be possible to bring a plane of this type back with just one engine.
 The investigation board also speculated that the attention of the crew was concentrated on the engine failure instead of flying with one engine, possibly due to carrying out engine fire drills.